AAU-Underwater-Robot-Lab/SRDT/README.md

 [Data set in Zenobo](https://zenodo.org/uploads/17866606)

 Results for Mask2Former (Swin-S) at 25K iterations, when the model has been trained in specific turbidity conditions.
-Verification has been made in the synthetic and real data set:
+Verification has been made in the validation subset of synthetic and in the real data set:

 <h2>Synthetic vs Real – Turbidity Training Evaluation </h2>